inexces/MEM_PS_Installer/README.md

 ## .DESCRIPTION
 This script is a framework and standardisation for installing apps focussed on Intune.
-It performs an install or uninstall depending on the "type" parameter.
 When using the script in USER-context, please adjust HKLM rights accordingly and create the logbook during Autopilot deployment.

 ## .INPUTS